mbhall88/lrge/README.md

 where $\vert T \vert$ is the total size of the target set, $\vert q_i \vert$ is the length of read $q_i$, $\overline{t \in T}$ is the average length of reads in $T$, and $\textbf{OT}$ is the overlap threshold (minimum chain score in minimap2, which defaults to 100 for overlaps).
-See the paper for more formal/rigorous definitions.
+See [the paper][doi] for more formal/rigorous definitions.

 Ultimately, the genome size estimate is the median of the finite estimates for each read in $Q$.